QuentinRa/blog.quentinra.dev/games/unity/editor/_old.md

 ...
 </div></div>

-* Set the name
-* A <b>tag</b> 🏷: Quite useful.
-You can add a tag "enemy" <small>(you can create tags)</small> and check the tag of a game object to know if this is an "enemy".
-You can also find game objects by tag name.
-* A state "<b>enabled</b>" 🤚.
-You can enable/disable your game object.
-If a game object is disabled, it won't be updated anymore.
-Pros are disabling game objects that are far from the camera, and enabling game objects near the camera.
-Some game objects may be visible even if the camera is far, you may handle that too.

 > **Pro tip**: avoid changing the scale, it can cause performances issues, and this will be tiring to manage later.<br>
 > **Note**: you will learn more about "**components**" in another section.<br>
 > **Note**: you will learn about methods available for game objects in another section.